dvsnmurty/TweetsTest/README.txt

 Notes:
 ======
-Please install mongodb first as I used MongoDB to store and retrieve the tweets of various users.
+Please install mongodb first as I used mongodb to store and retrieve the tweets of various users.
 No special configuration is required in a brand new installation of the mongodb.

 The name of the db is "tweetsdb"